Post-Operative HyperocclusionDental diagnosis

 Prolonged post-operative hyperocclusion can result in pulpitis (inflammation of the tooth pulp), which may or may not be reversible, so you should report an irregular bite to your dentist as soon as you notice it.
 Don’t wait to see if you “get used to it”.
 Adjusting the bite will generally resolve reversible pulpitis, but not irreversible pulpitis.
 Resolving irreversible pulpitis generally requires endodontic treatment, and that may lead to additional restorative procedures.

-Full-text articles are linked to, when available.
+Intended for dentists and dental students, ToothIQ.com links to additional information from over 100 U.S. and international dental and medical journals.
+Disclaimer: Full-text articles are linked to, when available.
 Some links lead to content requiring payment.
 Symbyos is not compensated by the organizations or authors whose articles are linked to.
-The links are intended only as a means of ToothIQ.com users to learn more about topics related to dental diagnoses and procedures.
 Symbyos is not responsible for the content linked to from ToothIQ.com.

 Information you may wish to read before making a decision on treatment